creme332/pakupaku-ai/README.md

 All code for the bot is found in `docs/pakupaku/bot.js`.

-## Game modifications
-A few modifications were made to the original game to improve testing and readability:
-- Turned off sound
-- Turned off game replay
-- Added a couple of comments

 ## Limitations
 The `creme332Strategy` has several limitations:
 - It can end up in a situation where it takes a very long time to eat the dots in the middle: